-THE UNIVERSITY OF NEW SOUTH WALES 378, 94405 SKELF 紧紧紧紧紧紧 HANDBOOK
+THE UNIVERSITY OF NEW SOUTH WALES

-Subjects, courses and any arrangements for courses including staff allocated as stated in this Handbook are an expression of Intent only.
+Subjects, courses and any arrangements for courses including staff allocated as stated in this Handbook are an expression of intent only.
 The University reserves the right to discontinue or vary arrangements at any time without notice.
-Information has been brought up to date as at 1 November 1993, but may be amended without notice by the University Council.
+Information has been brought up to date as at 1 November 1994, but may be amended without notice by the University Council.